-Month Sea son
+Month Season

 Northern hemisphere Southern hemisphere

 December, January, February, Winter Summer

 March, April, May, Spring Autumn

 June, July, August, Summer Winter

 September, October, November Autumn Spring

-The parameter presented was the median hourly value of the average noise power for each time block, and the variations in this parameter showed the systematic diurnal and seasonal variations of the noise.
-Variations of the hourly values within a time block were treated statistically, and their extent was indicated by the ratios of the upper and lower decile values to the medians.
+The main parameter presented is the median hourly value of the average noise power for each time block, and the variations in this parameter show systematic diurnal and seasonal variations of the noise.
+The variations of the hourly values within a time block have been treated statistically.